AdobeDocs/experience-manager-64.en/help/forms/developing/rendering-forms-client.md

     * A string value that specifies the form design name, including the file name extension.
 If you reference a form design that is part of a Forms application, ensure that you specify the complete path, such as `Applications/FormsApplication/1.0/FormsFolder/Loan.xdp`.
     * A `BLOB` object that contains data to merge with the form.
 If you do not want to merge data, pass `null`.
 (See [Prepopulating Forms with Flowable Layouts](/help/forms/developing/rendering-forms-rendering-forms prepopulating-forms-flowable-layouts-prepopulating.md#prepopulating-forms-with-flowable-layouts).)
     * A `PDFFormRenderSpec` object that stores run-time options required to render a form at the client.
     * A `URLSpec` object that contains URI values that are required by the Forms service.
-(See [Specify URI values](unresolvedlink-lc-re-render-interactive-forms-ri.xml#ws624e3cba99b79e12e69a9941333732bac8-7a96.2).)
     * A `java.util.HashMap` object that stores file attachments.
 This is an optional parameter and you can specify `null` if you do not want to attach files to the form.
-(See [Attach files to the form](unresolvedlink-lc-re-render-interactive-forms-ri.xml#ws624e3cba99b79e12e69a9941333732bac8-7a95.2).)
     * An empty `com.adobe.idp.services.holders.BLOBHolder` object that is populated by the method.
 This parameter is used to store the rendered PDF form.
     * An empty `javax.xml.rpc.holders.LongHolder` object that is populated by the method.
 (This argument will store the number of pages in the form).
     * An empty `javax.xml.rpc.holders.StringHolder` object that is populated by the method.
 (This argument will store the locale value).